A Traeger grill combines traditional cooking methods with technology.

 What Is the Default P Setting?

-As I said, most of the newer grills will have this already installed.
+As I said, most newer grills will already have this installed.
+Your Traeger grill has many temperature probes and smoke settings.

 How to Adjust the P Setting on a Traeger Pellet Grill